bartvanhoey/AbpApiConsumedByXamarin/README.md

     </network-security-config>
 ```

-You need to add file network_security_config to overcome the Privacy Error - Your connection is not private below:
+You need to add file network_security_config.xml to overcome the Privacy Error - Your connection is not private below:

 ![Your connection is not private](Images/your_connection_is_not_private.jpg)